This method is used on circuit boards to replace damaged or missing circuits on the circuit board surface.

 See Related Products Below

-The new circuit may be trimmed from copper sheet.
+The new circuit may be trimmed from a copper sheet.

 Gently abrade the top and bottom surface of the Circuit Track with a buffer to remove the protective coating.